Connect with Steven info@ss-vi.com Instagram Facebook LinkedIn

 Relief.
 Acrylic on poplar and birch, 12.5" X 12.5" X 2"

-National Library of Dystopian Fiction depicts a structure that once existed but mysteriously vanished leaving no trace of its reality, not even local residents remember its existence although a handful faintly recall references to it in the distant past.
-However, many scholars believe this relief sculpture to be a construction model of the long-forgotten structure, causing much controversy within the urban archeology field.
+National Library of Dystopian Fiction represents a structure that once stood but mysteriously vanished without a trace—so completely erased from reality that even local residents have no memory of its existence.
+Only a handful vaguely recall distant references to it, shrouded in uncertainty.
+However, many scholars speculate that this relief sculpture serves as a construction model of the long-lost building, igniting controversy within the field of urban archaeology.

 Subscribe to Steven's Newsletter Sign up with your email address to receive news and updates about exhibitions, new artwork and more.